Spencer0187/Roblox-Macro-Utilities/README.md

 # Roblox-Macro-Utilities
-An open source C++ Roblox Macro with many features.
+An open-source Windows C++ Roblox Macro with many features.